vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Large firms can buy their way out of this problem with costly, enterprise-grade privacy systems.
 But the solo lawyer, the therapist in private practice, the small nonprofit cannot.
 Open source, offline, privacy-first AI solves this problem.
 The data never leaves the user’s computer.
 And there's full transparency - all the underlying code for the app can be audited for data privacy compliance.
 Also, the user's internet connection can be disconnected while the app is being used - creating peace of mind.

-## What is myOfflineAi?

-myOfflineAi is a privacy-first Flask UI for Ollama AI models.
-The user has complete control and there's total transparency.
-The app runs offline.
-CSS and JS code is stored locally.
-Therefore, the internet connection can be switched off.
-Additionally, the Ollama app that serves the model can be put in Airplane mode.
-This ensures data privacy.
-The user has complete control and does not need to blindly trust the software developer's privacy assurances.

-## Features

-- Single-File app: Html, CSS, JS and Python code are all in one file named app.py
-- Full transparency: No black box.
-Users can inspect the code themselves or give the app.py file to an LLM and ask it to explain exactly what the code does.
-For example: When you submit an image to a Gemma model and ask it what's on the image - does the code put your text question first or the image first?
-That order affects the quality of the Gemma model's response.
-(It should be image first.)
-- Customizable: Because its a single-file app, it's easy to use ChatGPT, Gemini or Claude to make code changes and add features.
-- Data privacy: Uses on-device Ollama models.
-Runs offline.
-Does not save anything.
-- Multimodal: Supports image and pdf input.
-Processes pdf pages as images, for greater accuracy.
-- Custom tools: The user can create custom Ai tools - similar to Gemini Gems and OpenAi GPTs.

 <br>